BitGo Wallet Types

 The following are legacy wallet types:

-• Custodial Paired - The original custodial wallet at BitGo.
+• Custody Paired - The original custody wallet at BitGo.
 This wallet worked similar to a hot wallet, but each was linked to a BitGo-managed parent wallet that approved all outgoing transactions.

-• V1 - The original self-managed wallet at BitGo.
+• V1 - The original self-custody wallet at BitGo.
 This wallet was limited to Bitcoin.

 See Also